-Supercharge Web Development with Git and Netlify
+Supercharge Your Git Web Development Workflow with Netlify

 - Frontend development is quickly being decoupled from backend development

 - Netlify operationalizes the JAMstack with a Git-centric workflow and an application delivery network

 - JAMstack and Netlify make web development faster and easier for developers

 Replacing infrastructure maintenance with Git

 Web development has changed dramatically over the past few years.
 The shift to the API economy, the rise of serverless computing have driven a resurgence of static websites using the JAMstack, transforming modern web development.

 Netlify, a tool for developers to quickly build and deploy websites, has gained significant traction over the past year.

 Hailed as a publishing platform for the modern web, Netlify offers hosting and serverless backend services for static websites.
 Through Netlify's platform, developers can continuously deploy their sites across Netlify's global application delivery network using Git.